Aliases for STX1A Gene

 GeneCards Summary for STX1A Gene

 STX1A (Syntaxin 1A) is a Protein Coding gene.
-Diseases associated with STX1A include Cystic Fibrosis and Acute Diarrhea.
-Among its related pathways are Metabolism and Transmission across Chemical Synapses.
+Diseases associated with STX1A include Cystic Fibrosis and Benign Familial Neonatal Epilepsy.
+Among its related pathways are Uptake and actions of bacterial toxins and Protein-protein interactions at synapses.
 GO annotations related to this gene include protein heterodimerization activity and protein N-terminus binding.
 An important paralog of this gene is STX1B.

 UniProtKB/Swiss-Prot for STX1A Gene

 Plays a role in hormone and neurotransmitter exocytosis (By similarity).
 Potentially involved in docking of synaptic vesicles at presynaptic active zones.
 May mediate Ca(2+)-regulation of exocytosis acrosomal reaction in sperm.